cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

     ---
     blobstore_secret: kjhasdUIHIkjas765/kjahsIUH54asd/kjasdUSf

-### Local
+### Local ###

-If you are just trying out BOSH and don't have an Atmos or S3 account, you can use the local blobstore provider (which stored the files on disk instead of a remote server).
+If you are trying out BOSH and don't have an Atmos or S3 account, you can use the local blobstore provider (which stored the files on disk instead of a remote server).

 File `config/final.yml`